DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Once the user has run the setup.sh script, built one of the EAL targets and set up hugepages (if using one of the Linux EAL targets), the user can then move on to building and running their application or one of the examples provided.

-The examples in the /examples directory provide a good starting point to gain an understanding of the operation of the Intel® DPDK.
+The examples in the /examples directory provide a good starting point to gain an understanding of the operation of the DPDK.
 The following command sequence shows how the helloworld sample application is built and run.
 As recommended in Section 4.2.1 , “Logical Core Use by Applications ” on page 14, the logical core layout of the platform should be determined when selecting a core mask to use for an application.